-About me
+About me and our group

 |

-Natural observations from the field are the foundation of most of my research questions.
-I experimentally test the function of signals and/or behavior using integrative and interdisciplinary approaches in both the field and in lab settings.
-I work on visual signals, cognition and anti-predator behavior of jumping spiders (Salticidae) and am constantly mind-blown by their perceptual and cognitive abilities.
-I currently find myself venturing into the ecology of fear and the ecology of sleep.
-I recently discovered a REM sleep-like state in spiders and am now working on establishing (REM) sleep in spiders, looking at architecture, function, ecology and evolution of REM sleep.
-Check out this website for more information about ongoing and past research and feel free to reach out if you have any questions or if you just want to chat about cool animal behavior.
-I'm always looking for collaborations across disciplines and especially across the globe! |
+My groups' research interests include animal coloration, sensory ecology and behavior with an emphasis on anti-predator adaptations as well as animal sleep.
+Natural observations and curiosity are the foundation of our research questions.
+We experimentally test the function of signals and/or behavior using integrative and interdisciplinary approaches in both the field and in lab settings.
+We work on visual signals, cognition and anti-predator behavior of jumping spiders (Salticidae) and are constantly mind-blown by their perceptual and cognitive abilities.
+We are slowly but steadily venturing into the ecology of fear and the ecology of sleep.
+Since our discovery of an REM sleep-like state in spiders, the focus of our group is to further establish (REM) sleep across spiders, looking at architecture, function, ecology and evolution of sleep in these arthropods, particularly of REM sleep.
+Check out this website for more information about ongoing and past research and feel free to reach out if you have any questions.
+We are always looking for collaborations across disciplines and especially across the globe!
+Whenever possible we love hosting interns as well as BA and MA students. |